 You and I both know that discovering infidelity was agony.
-So I blamed and blamed and blamed my partner and The Hag for that agony.
+So I blamed and blamed and blamed my partner and The Affair Partner for that agony.
 But blaming didn't stop the pain; it made it worse.

 Blame kept me trapped in a pain cycle.